andreafabrizi/DNSProxy/README.md

 #### STEP 0.
 HTTPS webservices are hard-coded into dnsp-h2 server
 #### STEP 0.
 Optionally configure an HTTPS MITM proxy - for debug or caching reasons
 #### STEP 1.
-Invoke DNSP-H2 binary listener and start submitting standard DNS queries
+Invoke *dnsp-h2* binary, spawn listeners and start answering standard DNS queries

 ### Deploy pre-DoH non-standard infrastructure (only applies to **dnsp legacy binary**, not to dnsp-h2)

 #### STEP 1.
-Create and deploy the HTTP(S) nameserver webservice
+Create and deploy the PHP nameserver webservice - DEPRECATED
 Deploy **nslookup-doh.php** on a webserver, possibly not your local machine (see DISCLAIMER).
-If you ignore how-to carry on such deploy task or you do not have access to any of such services, just use my webservice as suggested in examples.
+If you ignore how-to carry on such deploy task or you do not have access to any of such services, just use the generic webservice as in examples.

-#### STEP 2, Have access to an HTTP(S) proxy, optional but preferable
+#### STEP 2.
+Configure optional HTTP proxy access - DEPRECATED
-Setup an HTTP caching proxy on the local machine or on a remote host.
-Feed host and port of your proxy server to the *dnsp* program arguments.
+Setup an HTTP caching proxy on the local machine or eventually on a remote host.
+Provide host and port of your proxy server as *dnsp* program arguments.

+#### STEP 2.
+Invoke *dnsp* binary,answering standard DNS queries - DEPRECATED

 ## Integration